csingley/ofxtools/docs/contributing.rst

         bankacctfrom = SubAggregate(BANKACCTFROM)
         ccacctfrom = SubAggregate(CCACCTFROM)

-        metadataTags = ["TOKEN", "LOSTSYNC", "BANKACCTFROM", "CCACCTFROM"]
         dataTags = ["INTRATRNRS"]
         requiredMutexes = [ ("bankacctfrom", "ccacctfrom") ]

-Note that ``metadataTags`` and ``dataTags`` are specified as sequences of ALL CAPS strings, corresponding to the OFX tags that will appear in incoming aggregates.
+Note that `dataTags`` are specified as sequences of ALL CAPS strings, corresponding to the OFX tags that will appear in incoming aggregates.
 Order is significant; these tags must be defined in the same order laid out in the spec.

 Finally, we just need to add our newly-defined models to the API published by the ``ofxtools.models.bank`` module, so the parser can find them.